MicrosoftDocs/visualstudio-docs/docs/extensibility/open-folder.md

 #### Related interfaces

-- [ILanguageServiceProvider][Doc:ILanguageServiceProvider] is invoked when a file of matching file types is opened or closed for editing.
+- <xref:Microsoft.VisualStudio.Workspace.Intellisense.ILanguageServiceProvider> is invoked when a file of matching file types is opened or closed for editing.

 ## Suggested practices